smastrom/vue-use-active-scroll/README.md

 const { isActive } = useActive(targets)
 </script>
 ```

+You can provide either a reactive or a plain array of strings.
+If the array is reactive, the observer will reinitialize whenever it changes.

 > :bulb: For a TOC, you want to target (and scroll) the headings of your sections (instead of the whole section) to ensure results better-aligned with users' reading flow.